jdno/f1-api/README.md

 published by the current generation of [F1 video games][f1] by [Codemasters].
 The library is written in Rust, using [tokio] for async networking.

+## Examples

+The `examples` folder contains examples that show how to use this library.
+They can also be helpful for local development, in particular the `cli` example.
+It uses the library to listen to telemetry packages from an F1 game, and prints them on the terminal.
+More information how to use the CLI can be gathered from the following command:

+    cargo run --example cli -- --help

 ## License

 Licensed under either of